Skip to Main Content

 IERE Support

-The goal of the project is to educate the community about the harmful results of using single-use plastics, and how students, faculty, and staff can reduce their plastic consumption by choosing to refuse.
-IERE’s role in the sponsored research project is planning and implementing single-use plastic reduction outreach and education initiatives and involving students every step of the way .
-IERE staff and students are facilitating single-use plastic reduction workshops and clean-ups for faculty, staff, students, and community members in Northeast Florida.
+While always a continued effort, the goal of the project was to educate the community about the harmful results of using single-use plastics, and how students, faculty, and staff can reduce their plastic consumption by choosing to refuse.
+IERE’s role in the sponsored research project was to plan and implement single-use plastic reduction outreach and education initiatives and involve students every step of the way .
+IERE staff and students facilitated single-use plastic reduction workshops and clean-ups for faculty, staff, students, and community members in Northeast Florida.

 Volunteers at the beach